NaiboWang/EasySpider/.temp_to_pub/EasySpider_windows_x64/Readme.txt

 Welcome to promote this software to other friends.

-This version is for Windows 10 x64 and above.
+This version is for Windows 10/Windows Server 2016 x64 and above.

 The Windows version supports **Windows 10 and above**.
 If you want to use EasySpider on windows 7, please download the Windows x32 version of EasySpider.
+There is no version support for Windows Server 2012 and below.
+These systems require manual compilation for execution.

 Video Tutorial: https://youtube.com/playlist?list=PL0kEFEkWrT7mt9MUlEBV2DTo1QsaanUTp